AsyncStatus/delete-asyncstatus-project-in-case-inactivity/README.md

-# delete-project-in-case-inactivityof
+# delete asyncstatus project in case inactivity

-The project, that will delete AsyncStatus in case of lack of consistency
+The cron will delete the repo, in case of no activity in https://github.com/AsyncStatus/asyncstatus repo.